Healthy Eating Policy

 Promotion of physical activity:

-Each year we now participate in Active schools week.
+Each year we now participate in Active Schools week and focus strongly on pupil wellbeing all year.

 The school evaluates the success of the policy through;